Grabt234/Grabt234/README.md

 - C++ (Daily use)
 - Cmake
 - Python (Every now and again)
-- Matlab (Compelted a masters with this)
+- Matlab (Completed a masters with this)
 - C# (Edited others code)

 ## OS